Difference Between 後で・後に・後は: Three Ways to Say “After” in Japanese

 Register

-This reading is rare in everyday conversation, where it tends to sound overly formal or literary.
+This reading is rare in everyday conversation, where it would sound overly formal or literary.
+In ordinary speech, Japanese speakers generally prefer 後で or constructions such as ~てから to express “after.”

 Examples

-We will leave after five o’clock in the afternoon.
+We’ll leave after five o’clock in the afternoon.

-There is a party after the exam.
+There’s a party after the exam.

 The police arrived after the accident.

-後は (ato wa) – “after that / the rest”
+後は (ato wa) – “after that; what’s left”

 Meaning and usage

-Here 後は marks “after work” as the context in which the action of drinking beer takes place.
+For example, 仕事の後はビールを飲む means “After work, I have a beer.”
+Here, 後は marks “after work” as the context in which the action of drinking beer takes place.

-2. To indicate “the rest / what remains”: 後は is also used as a connective or sentence element with the meaning of “the rest is…”, “all that remains is…”, or “besides that…”.
+2. To mean “the rest” or “what remains”: 後は can also be used with the meaning of “the rest is…”, “all that’s left is…”, or “besides that…”.

-No additional particle is required after 後.
+No additional particle follows .

 Register